 Does Vinegar Lower Alkalinity in a Hot Tub?

 No. White vinegar (or any other type of vinegar) does not lower alkalinity.
-It will only, only lower the pH in your hot tub.
+It will only lower the pH in your hot tub.

 Final Tips to Control Hot Tub Alkalinity